lpalbou/Contextuals/docs/setup_api_keys.md

 ## Location API

-For location services, Contextual-CC uses [OpenStreetMap's Nominatim API](https://nominatim.org/) by default.
+For location services, Contextuals uses [OpenStreetMap's Nominatim API](https://nominatim.org/) by default.
 This service doesn't require an API key but has usage limitations:

 - Maximum of 1 request per second
 - No more than 25,000 requests per day
-- Must include a valid User-Agent header (Contextual-CC handles this automatically)
+- Must include a valid User-Agent header (Contextuals handles this automatically)

-For higher volume applications, you may want to use a different geocoding service and configure Contextual-CC accordingly.
+For higher volume applications, you may want to use a different geocoding service and configure Contextuals accordingly.

 ## Setting API Keys in Your Environment